klsteele/Text-Parser/README.md

 # Text-Parser
+Created By Katelyn Steele
 This is a text parser that started out as a test question in a job interview.
-Feeling disappointed in how it looked at the end of the interview I added more features.
+Feeling disappointed in how it looked at the end of the interview I added more features, a display and now working on playing with the Facebook SDK.
+I Will probably continue to add and make changes as I see fit.

-To use open index.html in your browser, just type in your words and watch as the program prints out the data.

-Most recent addition (not fully functional) Is working with the Facebook SDK to include like and share buttons.
+Download and extract the files.

+To run open index.html.

+Type into the input box and see the data parsed in the box below.

+Files included
+A customized font folder
+index.html
+Csscode.css
+Javacode.js
+fbsdk.js